felix-yuxiang/DataScience-Project-PulsarStar/README.md

 ## About the course

 UBC has offered a really nice course named dsci100.
 Although it is a brand new course targeting first-year student, the course material and syllabus are well designed.
 So it will be a nice elective for all the students who are interested in data science.
 Instructors, Trevor and Melissa, are sophisticated and friendly.
-They have adapted a filpped class paradigm where students, TAs and instructors can communicate interactively.
+They have adapted a flipped-class paradigm where students, TAs and instructors can communicate interactively.
 They really know how to teach this course and you will be able to appreciate the beauty of **data manipulation, knn classification, knn & linear regression, k-means clustering and statistical inference (point estimation and bootstrapping)**.
 If you take this course, you tend to grasp the basic syntax of language R and do some awesome visualization of the dataset.
 Evaluation of some particular approaches has also been specified (cross-validation to